Please click here to visit the main website

 When I started this website, it was intended for family and close friends to see what I was up to and to keep them updated on the latest information about the family.

-I don’t know how others have found it in such numbers, but I am touched and often overwhelmed by the generous response to the site from all over the world.
+I don’t know how others have found it in such numbers, but I am touched and often overwhelmed by the generous response to my family history research from all over the world.

-By November 2016, From numbers to names has had visitors from over 46 countries, from New Zealand to Norway, and from Venezuela to Hungary.
+By November 2016, From Numbers to Names had had visitors from over 46 countries, from New Zealand to Norway, and from Venezuela to Hungary.
 The countries with the most visitors have been the United Kingdom, Poland, the United States, Germany, Israel and Australia.

 The building is the beautifully restored Jewish funeral home at 14, Księcia Józefa, Poniatowskiego Street, Gliwice.